 A 2004 study performed by the Institute of Medicine found that even healthy people can develop problematic respiratory conditions as a result mold exposure.
 The CDC also recommends removing mold as soon as it is found.

-Senator Singer’s bill, S-2897, would require the State Department of Community Affairs (DCA), in consultation with the State Departments of Health and Labor and Workforce Development, to adopt rules and regulations that establish procedures for the inspection, identification, evaluation, and abatement of the interior of residential buildings and school facilities for mold.
-These regulations would be based upon the standards developed by the United States EPA.
+Senator Singer’s bill, S-2897, would require the State Department of Community Affairs (DCA), in consultation with the State Departments of Health and Labor, to adopt rules and regulations that establish procedures for the inspection, identification, evaluation, and abatement of the interior of residential buildings and school facilities for mold.
+These regulations would be based on the standards developed by the U.S. EPA.

 “The CDC guidelines are pretty clear – when it comes to mold, if you can see it or smell it, remove it immediately,” Senator Singer added.
-“As the most densely populated state in the nation, New Jersey families are already coping with significant air quality challenges.
+“As the most densely-populated state in the nation, New Jersey families are already coping with significant air quality challenges.
 The last thing they should have to worry about is mold.
-The EPA has developed substantial standards for combating this hazard.
+The EPA has developed comprehensive standards for combating this hazard.
 It’s time for New Jersey to finally follow suit.”